OffchainLabs/arbitrum-docs/arbitrum-docs/launch-orbit-chain/how-tos/customize-precompile.md

 function sayHi() external view returns(string memory);
 ```

-Next, build Nitro by following the instructions in [How to build Nitro locally](/node-running/how-tos/build-nitro-locally).
+Next, build Nitro by following steps 3-7 of the instructions in [How to build Nitro locally](/node-running/how-tos/build-nitro-locally).
 Note that if you've already built the Docker image, you still need run the last step to rebuild.

 Run Nitro by following the instructions in [How to run a full node](/node-running/how-tos/running-a-full-node#putting-it-all-together).